ShameekConyers/sic-optimization/docs/index.md

   <img src="projects/optimization/figures/small_time.png"
 alt="" width="600" height="400" />

-Above we see that Brute Force and it's improvement Branch and Bound start becoming intractable at 10 nodes compared to our heuristics, hence solving this problem exactly is not feasible.
+Above we see that Brute Force and it's improvement Branch and Bound, , start becoming intractable at 12 nodes compared to our heuristics, hence solving this problem exactly is not feasible.
+Also note that Simulated Annealing was able to find the exact solutions on each test.

 ### Heuristic Comparison at Scale.